5 Written questions

 - Can you petition for suspension of action while there is an action outstanding?

-- a protest or a Public Use Proceeding.
+- How is a Public Use Proceeding initiated?

 - An anticipation is a reference or set of facts which teaches every aspect of the claimed invention either directly or indirectly.

 2) Applicant must specify time of requested suspension (not to exceed 6 months)

 3) must pay fee (unless PTO's fault)

 4) no response can be due from applicant (i.e., no outstanding Office Actions)